Download the iClicker Software

 The i>clicker software and instructor remotes are distributed for free during our workshops (see above for more about workshops).
 Make sure you fill out the information in the IF FOUND.txt file on the flash drive.
 We suggest adding your name and contact information to the file as soon as possible, so that the drive can be easily returned to you if it is lost.

-If you did not attend a workshop and need an instructor remote, you can simply stop by our office in G333 Mason Hall to ask for one.
+If you did not attend a workshop and need an instructor remote, you can simply stop by our office in 2014 Modern Languages Building to ask for one.

 Inform your students that you will be using the i>clicker system in your class